CERN logo

 Course description: The lectures will present an introduction to statistical methods as used in High Energy Physics.
 As the time will be very limited, the course will seek mainly to define the important issues and to introduce the most widely used tools.
 Topics will include the interpretation and use of probability, estimation of parameters and testing of hypotheses.

-The 2009 lectures will be in the CERN main auditorium on:
+The 2011 lectures will be in the CERN Main Auditorium on:

 In addition we will have part of the discussion sessions at 12:00 each of the days.